VergerLab/2D-HypocotylFEM/README.md

 The different study cases are:

+- 2D mesh representing a cross section through a group of adhering turgid cells.
 - 2D mesh representing the surface of a hypocotyl epidermis with staggered cell files, segmented into two subdomains: the cell and the interface between cells.
 - 2D mesh of a hypocotyl longitudinal section with two subdomains: the cell wall and the adhesive layer at the interface.
 - 2D mesh of a hypocotyl longitudinal section with four subdomains: the Supracellular Outer Epidermal Wall (SOEW), the Outer Epidermal Edge Filling (OEEF), the Inner Walls, and the Middle Lamella (ML)